flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/discover-california-summer.md

   price: 4110
   durationRelation: 3
 specialty-tour-description: Come spend your summer enjoying the best of exciting southern California!
 This popular program is hosted on the attractive campus of Citrus College, and features activities and events especially selected for the summer months.
-Citrus is located minutes from downtown Los Angeles in the comfortable suburb of Glendora, and sits at the base of the San Gabriel mountains, and features easy access to shopping, theme parks, and southern California's famous beaches!
+Citrus is located minutes from downtown Los Angeles in the comfortable suburb of Glendora, and sits at the base of the San Gabriel mountains with easy access to shopping, theme parks, and southern California's famous beaches!
 activities-and-excursions: |-
   * Hollywood
   * Beverly Hills